-Business Intelligence Development Studio, a Microsoft Visual Studio 2008 development environment, includes many windows that you can use to work with breakpoints, and to debug packages that contain breakpoints.
+SQL Server Data Tools (SSDT) includes many windows that you can use to work with breakpoints, and to debug packages that contain breakpoints.
 To learn more about each window, open the window, and then press F1 to display Help for the window.

 The following table describes the windows.

 Lists the breakpoints in a package and provides options to enable and delete breakpoints.

 Displays status messages for features in SQL Server Data Tools (SSDT).